 Many people are making resolutions for what they want to accomplish for the upcoming year.
-Part of the resolution making process involves the excitement of new beginnings and the desire to tackle some big dreams…but what’s the other part?
+Part of the resolution-making process involves the excitement of new beginnings and the desire to tackle some big dreams…but what about the other part?

-Some people may be unhappy with how last year went and want to switch things up, especially if their personal finances didn’t meet certain expectations.
-In fact, one area that people seem to struggle with the most is managing their finances and being able to “win” with their money – and no, we don’t mean in the gambling sense!
+Some people may not be completely pleased with how the last year went and want to switch things up, especially if their personal finances didn’t meet certain expectations.
+In fact, one area that people seem to struggle with the most is managing their finances and being able to “win” with their money (and no, we don’t mean in the gambling sense).

-The first step is creating a goal that you can focus on over the next month, year, and beyond.
-So if you’re ready to make 2019 an incredible year for both your finances and life, here are 5 financial goals on your to-do list.
+The first step is creating a goal that you can focus on over the next month, year and beyond.
+So if you’re ready to make 2020 an incredible year for both your finances and your life, here are 5 financial goals to put on your to-do list.

 Be Able to Live on Less Than You Earn